hylu-dev/hylu-blog/content/posts/osu_banner.md

 With those exported, I moved on to organizing them into Blender. **It took me a while to realize that just importing them is as images wasn't going to render**.
 Turns out pure image objects are more for just reference than anything.
 Instead, I needed to create an actual object in Blender and have the image on it as a texture.
 Luckily Blender has a nifty addon to import images directly as plane objects which will render.

-Howver, I had a lot of trouble getting images as planes to show up because in my original project, **I forgot I removed the world lighting entirely** so any objects with just the base shaders would just render black with no light.
+However, I had a lot of trouble getting images as planes to show up because in my original project, **I forgot I removed the world lighting entirely** so any objects with just the base shaders would just render black with no light.
 Once I realized this, **I had to create a new shader**.
 It seemed simple enough by just plugging in the image color directly into the material output but I forgot about the transparent parts of the images, they would also just render black this way.
 I managed a solution by mixing the image colors with a transparent shader and deciding when to mix into transparent based on the alpha channel of the image.
 Looking at it now, seems pretty obvious, but boy it did not come easy.

 ![Image Shading](/img/osu/banner/image_shading.png)